Egg Briyani - Egg Briyani (1 cup)

 Meal Timing

-Keep track of your blood sugar levels after meals and adjust your approach accordingly to find what works best for you.
+Keep track of your blood sugar levels before and after meals to understand better how your body responds and adjust your habits accordingly.

 metabolic